HaoWang95/selftaught-note/Angular/ng.md

 # **Angular**

-To understand and use angular,
+To understand and use Angular,
 * **Components**
 * **Templates**
 * **Directives**